 Women In Cybersecurity Critical Infrastructure Community

-The Women In Cybersecurity (WiCyS) Critical Infrastructure Community (CIC) is focused on empowering a community of women in critical infrastructure cybersecurity careers in academia, government, and industry.
-Meet the leaders of this community, Rosemary Christian and Veronica Kazaitis, the Co-Presidents of the WiCyS CIC.
+The Women In Cybersecurity (WiCyS) Critical Infrastructure (CI) is focused on empowering a community of women in critical infrastructure cybersecurity careers in academia, government, and industry.
+Meet the leaders of this community, Rosemary Christian and Veronica Kazaitis, the Co-Presidents of the WiCyS CI.

 The 16 Sectors of Critical Infrastructure